-By 2020, instead of classes in physics, math, literature, history or geography, Finland is going to introduce a different approach to life through education.
-Welcome to the phenomenon based learning!
+Instead of classes in physics, math, literature, history, or geography, Finland has introduced a different approach to life through education.
+Welcome to phenomenon-based learning!

-This means that instead of learning physics (or any other subject) for the sake of learning it, the students will be given the opportunity to choose from phenomena from their real surroundings and the world, such as Media and Technology, or the European Union.
+This means that instead of learning physics (or any other subject) for the sake of learning it, the students are given the opportunity to choose from phenomena from their real surroundings and the world, such as Media and Technology or the European Union.

-These phenomena will be studied through an interdisciplinary approach, which means subjects will be included, but only those (and only parts of them) that contribute to excelling in the topic.
+These phenomena are studied through an interdisciplinary approach, which means that only those subjects (and only parts of them) that contribute to excelling in the topic are included.

-For example, a student who wants to study a vocational course can take “cafeteria services” and the phenomenon will be studied through elements of maths, languages, writing and communication skills.
-Another example is the European Union, which would include economics, languages, geography and the history of the countries involved.
+For example, a student who wants to study a vocational course can take “cafeteria services,” and the phenomenon will be studied through elements of maths, languages, writing, and communication skills.
+Another example is the European Union, which includes economics, languages, geography, and the history of the countries involved.

 Now take your profession as an example and think of all the information you need to know connected to it – you are now thinking the PhenoBL way!

-This kind of learning will include both face-to-face and online sessions, with a strong emphasis on the beneficial use of technology and the Internet through the process of eLearning.
+This kind of learning includes both face-to-face and online sessions, with a strong emphasis on the beneficial use of technology and the Internet through the process of eLearning.
 You can read more about it here.

-In the learning process, the students will be able to collaborate with their peers and teachers through sharing information and collectively exploring and implementing new information as a building tool.
+In the learning process, the students can collaborate with their peers and teachers through sharing information and collectively exploring and implementing new information as a building tool.

-Instead of the traditional style of teacher-centered learning, with students sitting behind their desks and recording every instruction given by the teacher, the approach is going to change to a holistic level.
-This means that every phenomenon will be approached in the most suitable and natural way possible.
+Instead of the traditional teacher-centered learning style, with students sitting behind their desks and recording every instruction given by the teacher, the approach has been changed to a holistic level.
+This means that every phenomenon is approached most suitably and naturally possible.

 However, as Phenomenal Learning states, “The starting point of phenomenal-based teaching is constructivism, in which learners are seen as active knowledge builders and information is seen as being constructed as a result of problem-solving, constructed out of ‘little pieces’ into a whole that suits the situation in which it is used at the time.”